 Senior citizens are more prone to stress, and having the best dog breeds can be a lifesaver.
 With many choices to pick, what are the right breeds for the elderly at home?

 Worry no more!
 In this article, you will know some factors to consider when selecting a dog.
 That’s not all!
-You will also learn the top 15 breeds you should take into account.
+You will also learn the top 15 Best Dog Breeds for Senior Citizens.
 Without further ado, let’s begin!

 1. Havanese Dogs